RokksToN/HOG-image-processing-/README.md

 where greater value indicates higher similarity.
 Program is made in Processing and written in Java.

-Open README.PDF for more information.
+Open README.pdf for more information.